 We sat down and discussed baby registries with over a dozen moms, with combined experience having over 35 babies.
 We took notes, and they gave ratings for each registry.
 All had tried at least one registry, and provided us with thorough baby registry reviews, including Babies R Us, Target, Buy Buy Baby, Amazon, WalMart, Pottery Barn Kids, Diapers.com, and some smaller registries such as Giggle and Magic Beans.

 Below we tabulate all of our final results from our research.
-After that, we give fuller reviews of the top 5 rated baby registries, using five primary criteria for selection: range of available items, competitive prices, fast shipping, easy returns, and overall customer service experience.
+Note that we update this list every couple months, in response to changing terms and conditions of each registry, and in response to changing experiences in our mom community.
+After our table of results, we give fuller reviews of the top 5 rated baby registries, using five primary criteria for selection: range of available items, competitive prices, fast shipping, easy returns, and overall customer service experience.

 Created with Compare Ninja